harshi-12367/Tik-Tac-Toe/README.md

 ## Demo
-You can try out the game live here.
+You can try out the game <a href="https://harshi-12367.github.io/Tik-Tac-Toe/">live here.</a>

 ## Contributing: